F3real/F3real.github.io/content/blockchain_ctf3.md

 To win we need to make contract balance greater or equal 5 eth.
 But we see that, we can only send 1 `szabo` (0.000001 eth) at the time to contract.

-There are two ways to avoid activating fallback function:
+There are three ways to avoid activating fallback function:

 1. miner block rewards
 2. using `selfdestruct`